CREATE A PERFECT ONE WEEK IN SWITZERLAND ITINERARY

-Credit cards are widely accepted (especially Visa and Mastercard), but I recommend always having cash on you for the smaller things you need to pay for (and especially in smaller towns and shops).
+Credit cards are widely accepted (especially Visa and Mastercard).
+Still, I recommend always having cash on you for the smaller things you need to pay for (especially in smaller towns and shops).

-As mentioned, the country is not known as a backpacker’s paradise, mostly because accommodations are extremely expensive.
-Also, food is not cheap (though, here the quality is often better than in other European countries).
+As mentioned, the country is not known as a backpacker’s paradise, mainly because accommodations are costly.
+Also, food is not cheap (though the quality is often better than in other European countries).

 Ideally, you can save money by reducing your meat, alcohol, and cigarette consumption for those seven days – and find out more budget tips here.